 We all know how difficult it is to have the ‘homework conversation’ with your kids - let’s face it, it never goes well.

-Many parents feel it’s their responsibility to ensure their kids complete their homework and this often ends in arguments and tension within the family.
-While kids cannot be forced to study or learn, there are things parents can do to help them to motivate themselves.
+Many parents feel it’s their responsibility to ensure their children complete their homework and this often ends in arguments and tension within the family.
+While kids cannot be forced to study or learn, there are a few things parents can do to help them to motivate themselves.

 We asked staff in the Studiosity office for their pearls of wisdom on how to help kids establish positive study habits.